ThatXliner/Hologram/README.md

   <img src="site/assets/library.webp" alt="Hologram library showing a dense photo grid, culling state, filters, and session progress" width="100%" />
 </p>

-The interface follows a **Studio×Deck** direction: a near-black shell, a compact tool rail, contextual controls, and a persistent session HUD.
-Spring green marks picks, amber marks ratings, and red is reserved for rejects and destructive actions.
-Photos stay louder than the chrome.

 ## One uninterrupted workflow